 Records Retention

-Boards must ensure that all test materials—paper and electronic—completed by job seekers in connection with employment decisions are retained for at least one year from the date of administration of the test.
+TWC and Boards must ensure that all test materials—paper and electronic—completed by job seekers in connection with employment decisions are retained for at least 3 years from the date of administration of the test.

-Boards must maintain and have available for inspection any records disclosing the impact of selection procedures on employment opportunities.
+TWC and Boards must maintain and have available for inspection any records disclosing the impact of selection procedures on employment opportunities.
 Records must show the identifiable race, sex, and ethnic group of any job seeker to whom a test has been administered.

-Boards must adopt safeguards to ensure that records are used only for intended purposes and are not used improperly.
+TWC and Boards must adopt safeguards to ensure that records are used only for intended purposes and are not used improperly.

-Boards must ensure that Workforce Solutions Office staff maintain confidentiality of all records relating to the selection and referral of job seekers to employment opportunities.
+TWC and Boards must ensure that Workforce Solutions Office staff maintain confidentiality of all records relating to the selection and referral of job seekers to employment opportunities.

 C-606: On-site Staffing

-Boardsmay outreach and assist local employers by sending Workforce Solutions Office staff to the jobsite to do the following:
+TWC may outreach and assist local employers by sending ES Merit staff to the jobsite to do the following:

 Recruit